 Drop-in library tours are also available to Mt.
 SAC students.
 Tours are 30 minutes long.

 Students can print out proof of completing library workshops and tours.

 We welcome collaborating with you to develop specialized workshops that focus on research in specific disciplines or using specialized resources.
 If you have an idea for a research workshop that would serve multiple courses or multiple sections of courses in your department, please contact LeAnn Garrett (email@example.com).

 We schedule on campus workshops at a variety of times in order to accommodate students' busy schedules.
 Click here for the workshop schedule for the last four weeks of Winter Session.

 If you would like copies of the workshop calendar sent to you via campus mail for distribution to your classes, please contact Pauline Swartz (firstname.lastname@example.org).

 The Finding and Evaluating Articles workshop is offered through Canvas.
 More information about the online workshops is available on the "Online Workshops" tab toward the top of this page.
 (Please note that the online version of the Books workshop is on hiatus as we revise it to reflect the new library system.)

-For the on campus workshops, students print out proof of attendance after the workshop instructor has verified that the student has completed the research activities.
+For the on-campus workshops, students print out proof of attendance after the workshop instructor has verified that the student has completed the research activities.
 A guide with instructions on how to print proof of completion is provided to students at the workshops.
 We no longer distribute verification cards

 More about Information Competency instruction in higher education from the Association of College and Research Libraries.